-The client or user side of the application is the frontend that majorly focuses on delivering exceptional user experience.
-The developers here are responsible for developing fully functional, engaging and attractive UI/UX interface and straightforward internal structures to hold the attention of a user so-much-so that they convert into a repeated visitor and in turn become a loyal customer to your application.
+The client or user side of the application is the front end that majorly focuses on delivering an exceptional user experience.
+The developers here are responsible for developing a fully functional, engaging, and attractive UI/UX interface and straightforward internal structures to hold the attention of a user so much so that they convert into a repeated visitor and in turn become a loyal customer to your application.

 There are two principal elements that contribute towards a Frontend Stack.
 These are:

-This on the other hand is responsible for the overall representation of the content on the web page.
-It takes care of the font styles, sizes, layout, colour, and other aspects that work to make your web page look organized.
+- CSS (Cascading Style Sheets): This on the other hand is responsible for the overall representation of the content on the web page.
+It takes care of the font styles, sizes, layout, color, and other aspects that work to make your web page look organized.

-Frameworks provide support to your applications based on a single programming language.
-Laravel, Django, and Ruby on Rails are few of the popular frameworks that are used today.
+- Frameworks: Frameworks provide support to your applications based on a single programming language.
+Laravel, Django, and Ruby on Rails are a few of the popular frameworks that are used today.

-Backend servers are used for managing client requests on your website.
-These include forms, inputs, search requests etc. For example Apache, Nginx, and Microsoft’s Internet Information Server.
+- Servers: Backend servers are used for managing client requests on your website.
+These include forms, inputs, search requests, etc. For example Apache, Nginx, and Microsoft’s Internet Information Server.